Mega-Fi/megafi-docs/landing/docs/dex/swapping.md

 # Swapping on DEX

-Exchange one token for another instantly through MegaPools.
+Exchange one token for another instantly through Pools.
 Swaps on MegaFi execute in under 50 milliseconds with minimal slippage and transparent pricing.

 ## At a Glance